enginebai/Algorithms/topics/dynamic-programming.md

 1. Define the `dp[i]` and the definition of index.
 2. Define the recursive steps a.k.a state transformation formular, such as `dp[i] = dp[i - 1] + dp[i - 2]`
 3. Define the base case (initialization of `dp[i]`): `d[0] = 0`, `dp[1] = 1`.
-4. Define how to iterate to get the original problem from subproblem.
+4. Define how to iterate to get the original problem from building up the solution to subproblems.

 ### How to Relate Subproblem Solutions
 1. Try to identify the question about a subproblem.